fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 #### CharacterBody2D and CollisionShape2D

 Create a new scene.
-Our root node is going to be a *CharacterBody2D*.
-We will use this type for any object that can move and has collision.
-Name the root "Player" and save the scene as "res://player/player.tscn".
+The root node will be a *CharacterBody2D*.
+We'll use this type for any object that can move and has collision.
+Name it "Player" and save the scene as "res://player/player.tscn".

-By default the *Motion Mode* is set to "Grounded" for platformers.
+By default the *Motion Mode* is set to "Grounded" for side-scrollers.
 Set it to "Floating" for top-down perspective movement.

 Add a *CollisionShape2D* as a child node.
-We will give it a *CapsuleShape2D* resource and set the *Radius* and *Height* to 5 px and 12 px.
+Give it a *CapsuleShape2D* resource and set the *Radius* and *Height* to 5 px and 12 px.

 ![Collision shape](/_images/zelda-like-1_collision_shape.png "Collision shape")